Third siege of Missolonghi: Siege

 In the fall of 1825, Mohammed Ali the Great, the more or less independent wali (governor) of Egypt sent a new fleet of 135 ships, which consisted of Algerian, Tunisian, Turkish and Egyptian ships to join the expeditionary force already in Greece under his son Ibrahim Pasha.
 Reinforced with 10,000 new Egyptian troops, Ibrahim Pasha marched through the Peloponnese, destroying everything in his path and joined the siege in January.
 The High Commissioner of the Ionian Islands, Sir Frederick Adam, tried to make both forces sign a treaty, but his efforts were unsuccessful.
 The Greek Admiral Miaoulis kept breaking through the Ottoman naval blockade and bringing in supplies.
 The commander of the Ottoman forces, Reşid Mehmed Pasha, was joined early 1826 by Ibrahim Pasha who crossed the Gulf of Corinth.
 Ibrahim Pasha had also brought with him many cannons and artillery shells, and on 24 February 1826, the Egyptians began a fierce bombardment of the city.
-Over the course of three days, the Egyptians fired 5,256 cannon balls and 3,314 mortar shells into the city, destroying much of it.
+Over the course of three days, the Egyptians fired 5,256 cannonballs and 3,314 mortar shells into the city, destroying much of it.
 The Greeks defeated three Egyptian attempts to storm the city in hand-to-hand fighting where many men and women stood shoulder to shoulder against the Egyptians.

 At this point, Ibrahim Pasha decided to starve the city into submission.
 To do that, he needed to take the islands in the lagoon.
 Ibrahim had a fleet of shallow draught boats numbering 82 and together with five other boats carrying cannons that served as floating batteries.
 On 9 March 1826, the island of Vasiladhi commanded by the Italian philhellene Pasquale Iacommuzzi consisting of 34 artillerymen and 27 infantry was attacked by 1,000 Egyptians under Hussein Bey.
 After a day's fighting, Vasiladhi fell.
 On 12 March, the Egyptians attacked the islands of Dolmas and Poros, which surrendered after coming under a heavy bombardment.
 With the islands under Egyptian control, supplies from the sea could no longer reach the city.
 When the Ottomans captured the fortress island of Anatolikon, Miaoulis was not able to bring in supplies.